pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_100.md

      3. password

 -   Private keys in OpenSSH format for all instances
--   Public IP address for each workshop instance
+-   Public IP address for each workshop service instance
 -   VNC Client Desktop Software
 -	Putty Desktop Software for ssh connection to instances